JustSift/ReSift/docs/guides/usage-with-typescript.md

 You can then import this where you define your fetch factories.

-## Settings the types of the fetch factories
+## Setting types for fetch factories

 In order to add the correct type to the fetch factories, you need to use the helper `typedFetchFactory`.
 This helper allows you to set a type for your fetch.
 This type will be used by the `useData` and the `Guard` components.